Information for Accepted Freshmen and Transfer Students

 - Read Important Information for Transfer Students

-Students enrolling in fall 2015 should apply for financial aid as soon as possible after January 1, 2015.
+Students enrolling in fall 2016 should apply for financial aid as soon as possible after January 1, 2016.
 KU's preferred deadline to file the FAFSA is March 1.
+Students entering KU in Fall 2017 can file the FAFSA with 2015 tax information beginning October 1, 2016.
 You do not have to be accepted to KU to file the FAFSA.
 Visit www.fafsa.gov to file online.
 Our school code is 003322.

 If you are transferring from another institution please click for instructions.